khasinski/ruby-0.49-cosmo/README.md

 - `syntax.ebnf` is an EBNF I wrote by hand for what the syntax Ruby 0.49 accepts
 - `original` is the exact original code
 - `fixed` contains my updated code.
+- `cosmo` contains the Cosmopolitan port for universal binaries.
 - `fixed/{ruby.1,ToDo,ChangeLog,C-IF}` have all been converted from the original `EUC-JP` encoding[^1] and then translated via AI.
 Not sure how correct they are!

 [^1]: You can convert via `iconv -f EUC-JP -t UTF-8 input.txt`